 Extra challenge: Place a small stability ball between your knees and lightly squeeze to hold it in place during your wall sit.

-2. Calf raise and step up
+2. Calf raise and knee lift

 Calf raises are all about the calves – no surprise there.
 These will really help with two major things: balance and calf cramps.
 Those painful and annoying leg cramps that wake you up at night can be helped with regular calf-focused exercise.
 Plus, as your bump continues to grow, the muscles in your calves will actually be responsible for much of the balancing act.